California Overtime Attorneys

 Employees need a skilled attorney and problem solver who combines experience and knowledge of both the California Labor Code and the FLSA for both private sector and government workers.
 Retaining a lesser-qualified lawyer can have devastating consequences such as losing the case or paying attorney fees and costs to the opposing side, which can happen under the California Labor Code.

-Unpaid Overtime Lawyers for Employees in Sacramento, Stockton, Modesto, Ventura, and throughout California
+Unpaid Overtime Lawyers for Employees and Employers

 Enforcing Overtime Rights Under the California Labor Code and the Fair Labor Standards Act (FLSA)